Among Us: Language of Conspiracy Theorists on Mainstream Reddit: Introduction

-Despite extensive research on the detection and prevalence of conspiracy theories on online platforms~\cite{tangherlini_automated_2020, faddoul_longitudinal_2020,samory2018spy}, how conspiratorial beliefs reveal themselves in mainstream online spaces remains largely underexplored.
-In this study, we investigate the presence and influence of a conspiratorial mindset on patterns of self-expression in online environments.
-Specifically, we investigate whether this mindset is reflected in psycholinguistic fingerprints among users who will eventually engage with dedicated online conspiracy spaces when they participate in more conventional communities.
-We focus on language---both as the primary medium of online interaction and as a crucial indicator of ideological change~\cite{Naab2023}.
-Furthermore, we use Reddit as our primary case study due to its large-scale, publicly accessible dataset and a unique structure based on topical communities, which enables the analysis of users' behavior across both fringe and conventional communities.
+In this study, we investigate whether users active in conspiracy communities exhibit specific patterns of self-expression that distinguish them from ordinary users.
+We use Reddit as our primary case study due to its large-scale, publicly accessible dataset and a unique structure based on topical communities, which enables the analysis of users' behavior across both fringe and conventional communities.
+We articulate our contributions within a comprehensive research question: \textbf{Do users who engage with conspiracy theories display distinctive linguistic patterns in mainstream online communities, compared to users without such engagement?}

-The role of social media as a vector of radicalization remains contested~\cite{gunton2022impact}, with ongoing debates over the extent to which online platforms expose users to extreme beliefs, reinforce polarization, and facilitate the spread of misinformation~\cite{cinelli2021echo, sunstein2018republic}.
-Radicalization on online platforms is usually described as a gradual process, in which individuals first adopt extremist narratives before eventually becoming active participants in dedicated communities~\cite{klein2019pathways, phadke2022pathways, samory_conspiracies_2018}.
-The conspiratorial mindset theory offers an alternative perspective, suggesting that individuals hold background cognitive schema that leads them to seek out more extremist content to fuel their convictions, akin to the dynamics of selective exposure~\cite{festinger1957theory}.
-As it has been argued, this phenomenon can accelerate ideological shifts by continuous self-exposure to reinforcing narratives, thereby deepening their engagement with radical ideas~\cite{marwick2022far}.

-In this scenario, it is crucial to understand whether joining a conspiracy community affects individuals' behavior in more conventional and mainstream spaces.
-If conspiratorial narratives act as a gateway to more extreme worldviews, this transition might be observed by analyzing users' self-expression over time~\cite{buehling2025veiled}.
-In particular, by focusing on psycholinguistic patterns, we aim to highlight potential pathways of radicalization and assess whether engaging with a conspiracy community changes the users' communicative style \cite{williams2024does}.

-Our findings provide robust evidence that the conspiratorial mindset is reflected in the psycholinguistic patterns of users engaging with conspiracy communities.
-This effect largely disappears when considering alternative target communities, further underscoring the distinctiveness of the linguistic patterns associated with the conspiracy mindset.
-Notably, this signature is not time-dependent: it does not manifest only after a user starts engaging with a conspiracy community.
-Instead, individuals who will eventually become active in a conspiracy community already exhibit signs of the conspiratorial mindset years prior to their involvement, challenging the idea that social media are the primary driver of radicalization.